This isn’t your average how to stop overeating article.

 So, let’s get nice and uncomfortable.

-The reason why we overeat is because we’re using food to numb a negative emotion that we don’t want to deal with.
+The reason why we overeat is because we’re using food to numb an emotion that we don’t want to deal with.

 (With the exception being joy eating.)

 We overeat because we’d rather numb our pain than face it — and we have no idea that we’re doing it.

 In order to break free from the self-sabotaging cycle, you need to start by generating awareness around the negative emotions that you avoid by overeating.